 For the tourists willing to experience the lifestyle of the Nawabs, this place is a must-go.
 Oudhyana is a part of the Taj Mahal situated in Gomti Nagar.
 It serves authentic Awadhi food.
 Analogous to this, it might be expensive for some, but the Galawati kebabs and butter chicken korma are a must-try.
 The taste of the food here surpasses its cost.
 Therefore, if you have to plan a dinner in Lucknow, call for reservations at Oudhyana.

 The Nawabi-style architecture and majestic views with chandeliers will mesmerise you.
 This place offers a full experience of Lucknowi culture and ways of living.
 To clarify, if you decide to stay at the Taj for your trip, you might just experience the Nawabs’ way of life.
 In addition, the team of chefs is highly trained and professional.
-As a matter of fact, the Taj Mahal is the oldest and the best 5-star hotel in the city.
+As a matter of fact, the Taj Mahal is the oldest and the best 5-star hotel in the city, definitely a luxurious place to stay in.
 If you do not mind the extra expense, you should definitely visit this place.

 2. Sharma Ji Ki Chai, Lalbagh

 One of the oldest tea stalls in Lucknow, this place is quite popular amongst the youngsters of the city.

 Visiting this stall to have their Bun Makhan (churned white butter) and Chai is a daily morning ritual for many Lucknowites.
 In addition, their Bun Samosa and Gol Samosa will bring you instant joy.
 On the other hand, it is quite pocket friendly too.
 This is the most famous breakfast joint in Lucknow.